M8Mueller/lancer-mech-builder/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy

+This app is deployed to github-pages courtesy of [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages/).
+To deploy, run `ng build --prod --base-href=/lancer-mech-builder/` followed by `ngh --dir dist/lancer-mech-builder`

 ## Running unit tests